As construction increases, the project will send out regular email notifications.

-Construction related to the project is under way along SW Lincoln Street between SW 1st and 5th avenues in downtown Portland with civil construction.
+Civil construction related to the project is under way along SW Lincoln Street between SW 1st and 5th avenues in downtown Portland.
 Construction will take place from 7 a.m.–6 p.m., Monday–Friday.
 Flaggers will assist with local access; driveway and building access will be maintained.

 - Intermittent lane drops will occur on both the north and south side of SW Lincoln Street between 1st and 4th avenues while crews work on track installation and light rail platforms.

 - Crews are completing work on the new art for the light rail station with lighting and landscaping.
 The north sidewalk on SW Lincoln Street may be intermittently closed throughout the duration of the work.
 Watch for flaggers and detour signs.

 The Harbor Structure

 The Harbor structure segment of the project is being built from SW Naito Parkway at Lincoln Street over several roadways in South Waterfront.
 Harbor structure construction map (564 KB PDF).

 SW Moody Avenue at South Waterfront/SW Moody Ave Station site

 The contractor for the Collaborative Life Sciences Building has closed the east sidewalk on SW Moody Avenue through early January.
 Pedestrians and bicyclists are directed to the newly restored west sidewalk.

 Portland, East Segment